gatsby-inc/gatsby-starter-newsletter/README.md

 The available states and provinces can also be found in the **src/data/countryRegionSelect.json** file.

+### ZIP/Postal Code

+Although it hasn't been included in the design, you've been tasked with adding a ZIP/Postal Code field to the form.
+Update the front-end form and the backend API (`src/api/form.js`) to support this.

 ### Testing conventions

 The project is already set up to use Jest.
 If you decide to add automated tests for your form, look at the **src/tests/layout.test.js** file for an example of how to use the testing framework.